spectrocloud/librarium/content/docs/00-release-notes.md

 ### Improvements

 - The events log stream for the Edge host cluster now includes audit messages and critical errors.
+Logs for for an individual Edge host is now also accessible.

 - The upgrade process for Edge cluster has been optimized to avoid extra reboots of the Edge host, whether it's for upgrading the OS or the Kubernetes version.